antimof/UxPlay/README.md

 * **Red Hat, Fedora, CentOS (now continued as Rocky Linux or Alma Linux):**
-(sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel (some from the "PowerTools" add-on repository) (+libX11-devel for ZOOMFIX).
-The required GStreamer packages are: gstreamer1-devel gstreamer1-plugins-base-devel gstreamer1-libav gstreamer1-plugins-bad-free (+ gstreamer1-vaapi
-for intel graphics);
+(sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel (some from the "PowerTools" add-on repository) (+libX11-devel for fullscreen X11, and "ZOOMFIX" if needed).
+The required GStreamer packages are: gstreamer1-devel gstreamer1-plugins-base-devel gstreamer1-libav gstreamer1-plugins-bad-free (+ gstreamer1-vaapi for intel graphics);
 you may need to get some of them (in particular gstreamer1-libav) from [rpmfusion.org](https://rpmfusion.org)